First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 [Bridge]

-PARIS: You know, they ought to rename this region the Negative Expanse.
-We haven't
+You know, they ought to rename this region the Negative Expanse.
+We

-Captain.
-It's an unidentified ship on long range sensors.
+Paris's interest, Captain.
+It's an unidentified ship on long range

 JANEWAY: What sort of ship?